brianmueller/cssi-curriculum/recommendations.md

 ## Curriculum Creation:
 + Never have more than one version of the files
 + Creating and editing curriculum in the same room is much better than over GVC.

-## Curriculum Notes:
-+ Don't cover Many to Many (Datastore relationships) in class.
-Its super confusing and most student projects won't use it.
-+ More time on CSS